VIAME/VIAME/examples/search_and_rapid_model_generation/viame_ingest/README.rst

 This section corresponds to `this example online`_, in addition to the viame_ingest example folder in a VIAME installation.
-This folder contains examples covering image search on top of an archive of videos.
+This folder contains examples covering image search on top of an archive of videos or images.

 .. _this example online: https://github.com/Kitware/VIAME/tree/master/examples/search_and_rapid_model_generation/viame_ingest